houseof9/hello-world/README.md

 # hello-world
-A place for ideas, resources and discussions.
+A place for ideas, resources, discussions and learning.